Hussein Sharafeddine: Nejmeh and Safa

 Following his loan in Iraq, Shafareddine was loaned out to Safa for the 2021–22 Lebanese Premier League, playing 14 league games.
 He then returned to Nejmeh from his loan in July 2022, and renewed his contract in August 2022.
 Following Nejmeh's termination of Sharefeddine's contract after the first half of the 2022–23 Lebanese Premier League, the player returned to Safa in December 2022.
 On 31 May 2024, Sharafeddine renewed his contract with Safa for three years, until 2027.

+Jwaya

+On 13 August 2026, Sharafeddine joined Jwaya.

 International career

+In June 2017, Sharafeddine was called up to the Lebanon national under-20 team for the 2017 Jeux de la Francophonie.

 Sharafeddine made his international debut for Lebanon on 26 March 2024, as a starter in a 5–0 defeat to Australia in the 2026 FIFA World Cup qualifiers.